 ANIMAL.
-Any living nonhuman mammal, bird, reptile, or amphibian including[, but not limited to,] bats, Companion Animals, Companion Birds, Domestic Animals, Exotic or Wild Animals, Livestock, pigeons, porcupines, Poultry, prairie dogs, rabbits and skunks.
+Any living nonhuman mammal, bird, reptile, or amphibian including bats, Companion Animals, Companion Birds, Domestic Animals, Exotic or Wild Animals, Livestock, pigeons, porcupines, Poultry, prairie dogs, rabbits and skunks.
 For the purpose of this article, insects and arachnids are not included in the definition of ANIMALS.